Huegoxaga/notes/python/tools-and-packages.md

     - `adam` is a type of stochastic gradient descent algorithm.
   - `loss` define the loss function.
     - `binary_crossentropy` loss function for two outcome.
-    - `categorical_crossentropy` loss function for more than two outcome.
+    - `categorical_crossentropy` loss function for more than two outcome when labels are provided in a one_hot representation
+    - `sparse_categorical_crossentropy` loss function for more than two outcome when labels are provided as integers.
   - `metrics` it takes a list of metrics to evaluate the model.
     - `accuracy` based on the accuracy of the model.
   - `validation_data=(X_test, y_test)` Specify the data used to perform evaluation at the end of each epoch